7 Types of Sliding Doors for Your Home

 They typically make a focal point for your home anywhere you place them.

-Barn doors always look great in any position you place them, either open or close, a barn door is beautiful, and they also help save space since they do not swing open.
+Barn doors always look great in any position you place them, either open or closed.
+They are beautiful and also help save space since they do not swing open.

 5. Accordion Doors